kalebvonburris/Arrata-TTRPG/README.md

 ## Review Branch

-This branch is specifically for reviewing the draft branch changes before they're pushed to main for the following criteria:
+This branch is specifically for refining changes made from the draft branch.
+These reviewed versions are then released as Review releases in 0.1 increments until the reviewed releases are satisfactory and pushed to the main branch for final #.0 release.

+Changes being made in the review branch are under the following criteria:

 - Grammar.
 Is everything written to a high standard?
 - Balance.
 Are the changes fair and reasonable?